More Threads! Simpler and faster threading.

 A good amount of time is spent waiting for underlying C libraries and OS services to respond to network and file access requests.
 Multiple threads can make your code faster, despite the GIL, when dealing with those requests.
 For example, by moving logging off the main thread, we can get up to 15% increase in overall speed because we no longer have the main thread waiting for disk writes or remote logging posts.
 Please note, this level of speed improvement can only be realized if there is no serialization happening at the multi-threaded queue.

-- calling styles between methods and co-routines can be easily confused
+- calling styles between synchronous and asynchronous methods can be easily confused

 - actors can use blocking methods, co-routines can not